-This bill would enhance penalties for certain drug offenses that occur within 1,000 feet of a 'community addiction services provider'.
-As an example, current law states that aggravated trafficking of drugs is a felony of the 4th degree, however, when this law goes into effect and if it takes place within 1,000 feet of a community addiction services provider, it would be a felony of the 3rd degree.
+This bill would enhance penalties for certain drug offenses that occur within 1,000 feet of a 'substance addiction services provider'.
+As an example, current law states that aggravated trafficking of drugs is a felony of the 4th degree, however, when this law goes into effect and if it takes place within 1,000 feet of a substance addiction services provider, it would be a felony of the 3rd degree.
 The idea is that a person coming out of a facility should be able to get to their car, the bus stop or possibly even walk to their home without being accosted by a drug dealer.
-I would like to note that this bill was modeled after current law that applies penalty enhancements for certain drug crimes that occur within the vicinity of a school or juvenile.
-As a side note Mr. Chairman, I am glad to see that you are seeking to strengthen the aforementioned penalties that occur near a school in SB 3.
+I would like to note that this bill was modeled after current law that applies penalty enhancements for certain drug crimes that occur within the vicinity of a school or juvenile.1

-For those people currently addicted to a substance, the decision could be life-changing.
+For those people currently addicted to a substance, the decision to seek treatment could be life-changing.
 However, the pull their addiction has is strong and the odds they face to complete treatment at a rehab facility, even under perfect circumstances, are not great.
-And even if a person completes treatment, they are in an extremely vulnerable state of mind and it is probable they will relapse.
+And once a person completes treatment, they are in an extremely vulnerable state of mind and it is probable they will relapse.
 They are perfect prey for dealers.